Campfire Planning Sheet

 And I'm wondering why,

-For it never should be there at all.
+For it never should be

 With such pow'r in your smile,